rustfoundation/foundation.rust-lang.org/policies/privacy-policy.md

 When you visit rust-lang.org, we receive your IP address as part of our standard server logs.
 We store these logs for 1 year.

 ## **crates.io**

-[Crates.io](https://crates.io) is managed by members of the[ Core team](https://www.rust-lang.org/governance/teams/crates-io) and the [Crates.io team](https://www.rust-lang.org/governance/teams/crates-io).
+[Crates.io](https://crates.io) is managed by members of the[Core team](https://www.rust-lang.org/governance/teams/crates-io) and the [Crates.io team](https://www.rust-lang.org/governance/teams/crates-io).

 ### Logging in with GitHub: